clux/facemaulers/recaps/111-prismatic-pyramid.md

 so that leaves the 2 layers here; Indigo and Violet, and also two rooms here that you haven't checked out.

-TODO: can still bail on only one person solution to these..
+Notes:
-TODO: tweak timepiece (said to give one 7th)
+- tweaked feat (but guy had to make his own - 2x cantrip, 2x(1,2,3), 1x(4,5,6,7), cha ability)
-TODO: tweak negatives from chronomancy spells. did I add more?
+- tweak negatives from chronomancy doubling spells

 Players:
 - Florent